 Housing costs in Thornton are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Colorado.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Thornton is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Thornton is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Thornton who work in office and administrative support (13.65%), sales jobs (10.69%), and management occupations (10.30%).

 Also of interest is that Thornton has more people living here who work in computers and math than 95% of the places in the US.

-Thornton is a somewhat ethnically-diverse city.
+Thornton is an extremely ethnically-diverse city.
 The people who call Thornton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Thornton residents report their race to be White, followed by Asian.
 Thornton also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 31.68% of the city’s residents.
-Important ancestries of people in Thornton include Irish, English, Italian, and Swedish.
+People of Hispanic or Latino origin account for 34.18% of the city’s residents.
+Important ancestries of people in Thornton include German, Irish, English, Italian, and French.

 The most common language spoken in Thornton is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Spanish and Chinese.